 Finish off with 4 more well-oiled fyllo sheets.
 Brush the top of the pie some more olive oil and sprinkle with sesame or pumpkin seeds or both.

-This pita is supposed to be thin; you need to use a large baking pan for the zucchini filling to bake well.
+This pita is supposed to be thin; you need to use a large baking pan or pyrex for the zucchini filling to bake well.

 Using a sharp knife mark big or small squares on the surface.

 Bake at 150C for an hour, then an extra 30 minutes at 180C.